Video Tutorial: The Quotation Reader

-Apply Codes: To change the coding for a quotation, either click on Apply Codes in the ribbon or click on the green code icon.
-This opens the coding dialogue, and you use all options that are explained in the section Coding Date.
+To change the coding for a quotation, click on the Code button in the toolbar, or right-click and select Apply Codes, or use the short-cut:cmd+J. This opens the coding dialogue, and you can use all options that are explained in the section Coding Date.

-You can also select multiple quotations and code them with a new or an existing code.
+You can also select multiple quotations or all quotations and code all selected quotations with a new or an existing code.

-View in Context: If you want to see a quotation in the context of the original document, either click on the up arrow, or the Go to Context button in the ribbon.
+If you want to see a quotation in the context of the original document, either click on the right arrow, or double-click.

-Open Network: If you want to see all links of a quotation, select one or multiple quotations, right-click and select Open Network, or select the Open Network button in the ribbon.
+Open Network: If you want to see all links of a quotation, select one or multiple quotations, right-click and select Open in Network.
 See Working with Networks.